fdazen/fda-documentation/payments.md

 ![payments_31.png]({{site.baseurl}}/images/payments_31.png)

-Note the _Authorization_ has disappeared, as we have released the held on the sum selected.
+ The _Authorization_ has disappeared, as we have released the held on the sum selected.

 - When connected to a Payment Gateway, you will still able to convert payments to deposit, void them or refund them.
 However, the **refund option is only available for charges that have already been processed by the merchant account**; if you have only just processed a payment and you want to refund it, you can void it and re-place the charge.
 Charges voided within the day of charge won't be processed by the merchant account.